-- Architectural design covers computing, storage, networking, monitoring, facilities (space, power, cooling), and integration of these components into a holistic system. - Establishes performance goals and benchmarks for LQCD systems located at or to be located at their site. - Assist the SM in the monitoring and assessment of actual performance versus planned performance. - Assists the CPM in documenting and communicating: - Hardware selection information for acquisition planning (target audience is USQCD Executive Committee) - Performance goals and benchmarking information for allocation process (target audience is Scientific Program Committee)
+- Establishes performance goals and benchmarks for LQCD systems located at or to be located at their site. - Assist the SM in the monitoring and assessment of actual performance versus planned performance. - Assists the CPM in documenting and communicating: - Hardware selection information for acquisition planning (target audience is USQCD Executive Committee) - Performance goals and benchmarking information for allocation process (target audience is Scientific Program Committee)